thirumurthis/Learnings/apachemq/ArtemisMQ_JMX_monitoring.md

 - With the UI console displayed, basic configuration is complete.

 ### To enable the JMX RMI
-- We need to uncomment the `connector tag` from the `management.xml` under the etc folder.
+- We need to uncomment the `connector` tag from the `management.xml` under the etc folder.
-- By default the JMX is not enabled, to enable the JMX RMI option we need uncommenting connectors.
+- By default the JMX is not enabled, first we need to uncomment connectors tag.
 ```
 ### uncomment the line
  <connector connector-port="1099"/>`
 ```
- - Also in order to enable the JConsole to connect to the JMX service remoted we need to pass argument `-Djava.rmi.server.hostname=localhost` in JAVA_ARGS so update the file `artemis.profile.cmd` like below
+ - In order to enable the JConsole to connect to the JMX service remotely, we need to add `-Djava.rmi.server.hostname=localhost` to JAVA_ARGS.
+ - Update the `artemis.profile.cmd` (in windows) like below along with the other arguments
 ```
 JAVA_ARGS=..... -Djava.rmi.server.hostname=localhost ...
 ```

-- With the above steps Restart the artemis broker.
-- Stopping the existing broker process and starting it again using `bin/artemis run`.
+- Noe restart broker, stop the existing broker process and start it again using `bin/artemis run`.
-- Now, we can use `curl` command to check if we are able to access the JMX service, we will be checking the Artemis version below.
+- In order to successfully access the JMX service we need to updated `jolokia-access.xml` else we will recieve below message.
 ```
 $ curl -u admin:admin 'http://localhost:8161/console/jolokia/read/org.apache.activemq.artemis:broker=\"0.0.0.0\"/Version'

 ## If we see the below response, then we need to update the jolokia-access.xml
 {"error_type":"java.lang.Exception","error":"java.lang.Exception : Origin null is not allowed to call this agent","status":403}
 ```

 Note:
-  - The JMX url can be fetched from the Atermis Hawtio console, by clicking the JMX option, and selecting the Borker info.
-Refer snapshot.
+  - The JMX url can also be fetched direclty from the Atermis Hawtio console.
+    -  clicking the JMX option in console and select the Borker info.
+For more details refer below snapshot.

 ![image](https://user-images.githubusercontent.com/6425536/158078034-eab807f0-bfab-4f33-9ed3-fe2ddabafd05.png)